 The initial consultation to assess cats' suitability for treatment is \$250.
 This is for up to an hour consultation with a medic.
 It does not include cost of any additional diagnostic tests indicated or bloods/ urine if these have not already been performed.
+There is a charge for TT4 assessment 1 week prior to admission to the unit.
 The current cost of radioiodine treatment is \$ 2750 including GST.
 Three weeks prior to the appointment for treatment, your client will be contacted to confirm and finalise instructions and they will be required to pay a deposit of \$1000 which will be non-refundable unless a cancellation is made more than one week before the admission date.